mthsfrts/GASH/README.md

 **GASH** (GitHub Actions Smells Hunter) is a static analysis tool for **GitHub Actions workflows** focused on detecting **security vulnerabilities**, **misconfigurations**, and **maintainability smells** in CI/CD pipelines.

 The tool helps developers and DevOps teams identify risky patterns early in the development lifecycle, improving **pipeline security**, **reliability**, and **code quality** before workflows reach production.
+> GASH is both a static analysis tool **and** a curated knowledge base of GitHub Actions smells and anti-patterns.

 ---